seddonm1/seddonm1.github.io/content/posts/sqlite-transactions.md

 ## What is SQLite?

 In the past few years [SQLite](https://www.sqlite.org/) (not SQL-light) has had a surge of popularity as people have come to realise its power as an in-process, highly reliable SQL database engine as a backend for server processes rather than its traditional role of client or edge applications.
-This change in stance for SQLite has happend despite the authors almost [actively discouraging](https://www.sqlite.org/whentouse.html#checklist_for_choosing_the_right_database_engine) its use for this purpose.
+This change in stance for SQLite has happened despite the authors almost [actively discouraging](https://www.sqlite.org/whentouse.html#checklist_for_choosing_the_right_database_engine) its use for this purpose.

-I am interested in SQLite for the some key reasons:
+I am interested in SQLite for some key reasons:

 - It is conceptually simple: Imagine a [B-tree](https://en.wikipedia.org/wiki/B-tree) of rows/tuples partitioned by a table's primary key that has been [exhaustively tested](https://www.sqlite.org/testing.html) to persist that data to disk reliably, then add a [SQL](https://en.wikipedia.org/wiki/SQL) interaction layer.
 - Is able to have practical backup strategy via [Litestream](https://litestream.io/) that will perform backups and continuous replication of the write-ahead-log to a remote location.
 The backups are then able to be automatically restored on startup with a [trivial command](https://litestream.io/reference/restore/).
 Does your business really need the 99.99% uptime offered by expensive cloud managed databases like [AWS](https://aws.amazon.com/rds/aurora/), [Azure](https://azure.microsoft.com/en-us/products/azure-sql/) or [Google](https://cloud.google.com/sql/postgresql)?